shanecollins87/PFIE_CRICKET/README.md

 V14 Commit

 The three Main character Frogs give clues on how to open the door.
-Each clue leads the player to pressure plate that reduces the door in the y axis allowing entry into interanal room
+Each clue leads the player to a pressure plate that reduces the door in the y axis allowing entry into interanal room